YannMoisan/blog/_posts/2020-04-13-iteration-vs-recursion.md

 ## Conclusion

 There are really many ways to implement even such a trivial program.
-Scala offers a rich collection API and so we can replace custom code by a built-in function, which increases readability and reduces the surface for bugs.
+Scala offers a rich collection API and so we can replace custom code with a built-in function, which increases readability and reduces the surface for bugs.